How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 Not having clear business goals

 If you don’t think carefully about your organizational needs, you could end up looking for an all-in-one unicorn candidate.
 And in that case, you’re looking for a needle in a haystack, in another dimension.
+Even the best, most results-driven marketer can’t do everything.

-It’s possible you could also be getting ahead of your actual organizational needs by thinking you need particular marketing functions, like performance marketing when you actually only need those capabilities at a later stage.
+It’s possible you could also be getting ahead of your actual organizational needs by thinking you need particular marketing functions, like performance marketing, when you actually only need those capabilities at a later stage.

 Overshooting on role seniority